icopy-site/awesome/docs/index.md

 	- [Spanish](awesome/awesome-spanish-nlp.md)
 	- [NLP with Ruby](awesome/nlp-with-ruby.md)
 	- [Question Answering](awesome/awesome-qa.md) - The science of asking and answering in natural language with a machine.
+	- [Natural Language Generation](awesome/awesome-nlg.md) - Generation of text used in data to text, conversational agents, and narrative generation applications.
 - [Linguistics](awesome/awesome-linguistics.md)
 - [Cryptography](awesome/awesome-cryptography.md)
 	- [Papers](awesome/awesome-crypto-papers.md) - Theory basics for using cryptography by non-cryptographers.